fastai/dlcert2/docs/lessons/aws.md

 forum_thread: setup-problems-aws
 prev_url: lessons.html
 next_url: lesson1.html
+# PS: We've just learned that Azure now allows new users to access GPU machines without requiring a special request, and will provide $200 of free credits!
+They work nearly exactly the same way as Azure, except that you'll need to run our setup script to configure them.
+With many thanks to Abhik Mitra, one of our MOOC participants, we now have a [setup guide](https://medium.com/@abhikprince/setting-up-an-azure-vm-for-deep-learning-bb76b453272b#.lozevofv6) showing how to do this.
 ---
 Before you can start with the first full lesson, you'll need a deep learning capable machine (that is, a computer with an Nvidia GPU in it) that you can use.
 For this course, most of the information we provide assumes that you are using Amazon Web Services (AWS) for this.
 To make it as easy as possible for you to get started with AWS, we have provided scripts that automate most of the process of setting up your AWS deep learning server.